New queer poetry is in an exciting place.

 Solo pamphlets

 Every year we publish a batch of poetry pamphlets that we’re excited for you to read.
-Previous books include the PBS Spring Choice from Ellora Sutton, as well as poetry from Remi Graves, David Nash, Thomas Stewart, Cleo Henry, Mícheál McCann, Georgie Henley, kevanté ac cash, Luís Costa, and Dale Booton.
+Previous books include the PBS pamphlet choices from Ellora Sutton and Troy Cabida, as well as poetry from Remi Graves, David Nash, Thomas Stewart, Cleo Henry, Mícheál McCann, Georgie Henley, kevanté ac cash, Christopher Lloyd, Kaan K, Luís Costa, Dale Booton, Zara Meadows, Hetty Cliss, Dena Igusti, Ben Kline, Kayleigh Jayshree, and Jaime Lock.